SHAPE

 Sunday-Friday

 Our days shift with the tides.
 Every night we check the forecast and set the plan so you’re always surfing the best conditions.
 Each morning, you’ll have time to meditate with the sunrise from your private balcony, and then join in Yoguita, a surf warm-up on the yoga deck with Danielle Harbord.
-Three times a week she’ll also guide full hour (legendary) classes, tailored for how we’re adjusting to ocean life.
+Four times a week she’ll also guide full hour (legendary) classes, tailored for how we’re adjusting to ocean life.
 Expect surf lessons daily with Harold Koechlin, and 3 surf theory and video analysis sessions for key learning and typically— comic relief.

-Midweek Group Excursion & Activities
+Group Excursion & Activities

 PLANNING AHEAD?